Issues

 -

-Click My Organization.
-The Organization page appears.
+Click Settings in the My organisation section.
+The Users page appears.

 -